sconklin/hsvinfo/info.md

 Huntsville has very limited [public transportation](https://www.huntsvilleal.gov/residents/streets/public-transportation/shuttle-bus/), with several [city bus routes](https://maps.huntsvilleal.gov/PublicTransit/).

 [Route 3](https://maps.huntsvilleal.gov/PublicTransit/maps/Route3_2015.pdf) stops at the Marriott at 31 minutes after the hour, and takes an hour to run that route.
-Tranfers only occor at the transit center, at the other end of the route.
+Tranfers only occur at the transit center, at the other end of the route.
 The last trip departs that transit center at 5 PM.

 ## Things to see and do near the Conference Hotel